NZMSA/2023-Phase-2/data-science/2. Training and Evaluation/README.md

 In a similar way, if you are a data scientist and you can't explain how you're training your models but you claim that you've validated the results your models are producing and interpreted your results as if they were correct without question, then the work you do may lead to negative consequences for you, your employer, and the people who will use the results of your models.
 This is why the need to make sure that you use the right tools is paramount.
 So now that we've hammered our point (no pun intended), we'll guide you on what to do when training ML models and just as (if not, more) importantly, how to evaluate them.

 There are many categories of machine learning problems (a specific problem's category can be determined by its target variable and data modelling goals), but we are only going to focus on two for this part: classification and regression.
 As a refresher, the main difference between classification and regression is that classification is about predicting a discrete variable while regression is about predicting a continuous variable.
-For both types of problems, we can train and test an ML model but oftentimes, models can seem to achieve good results during testing but when they get deployed in the real world, they fail in an utterly miserable way.
-One of the main reasons that this happens is due to overfitting (i.e. the model is great at predicting using data it has already seen but terrible at predicting using new data).
-To overcome this, we can use cross-validation beforehand to get a sense of how a model will perform in the real world.
-This involves splitting the dataset into a certain number of groups (also called folds) and then using each fold of the data to test a model that has been trained on all the other folds.

 ## Tasks